Choose language

 What hours count as evening shift hours?

-Most organizations define evening shift hours as the work period from approximately 3 PM or 4 PM through 11 PM or midnight.
+Most organizations define evening shift hours as the work period from roughly 3 PM or 4 PM through 11 PM or midnight.
 The exact window depends on the industry and rotation model.
-In 8-hour systems, the evening shift is the second of three daily shifts.
-In 12-hour systems the evening block usually rolls into the longer night shift depending on where the split is set.
+In 8-hour systems the evening shift is the second of three daily shifts.
+In 12-hour systems the evening block usually rolls into the longer night shift, depending on where the split is set.

 What is the difference between evening shift and night shift?